The 2021 Ford F-150 Raptor is a third-generation American badass

-There's something incredibly satisfying about using a well-designed tool to its full potential.
-The best tools are arguably those that deliver better results the harder they're worked.
-Call it fitness of purpose, call it grace under pressure, call it whatever you like, but it's clear the 2021 Ford F-150 Raptor has exactly this sort of virtue baked into the marrow of its frame and boy, is it a thrill to discover and exploit.
+There's something wholly satisfying about using a well-designed tool to its full potential.
+The best tools are arguably those that deliver better results the harder they are worked.
+Call it grace under pressure, call it fitness of purpose, call it whatever you like, it's clear the 2021 Ford F-150 Raptor 4x4 has exactly this sort of virtue baked into the marrow of its frame, and boy, is it a thrill to discover and exploit.

-Although it may not look much different from last year's model, this Raptor is indeed substantially new.
-This pickup not only benefits from nearly all of the 2021 F-150 model line's substantial interior and tech improvements, it also gains even more impressive off-road chops thanks to a sophisticated new five-link rear suspension and the availability of hulking 37-inch tires.
+Although it arguably doesn't look much different from last year's model, this Raptor is indeed substantially new.
+This pickup truck not only benefits from nearly all of the 2021 F-150 model line's substantial interior and tech improvements, it also gains even more impressive off-road chops thanks to a sophisticated new five-link rear suspension and the availability of hulking 37-inch tires.

 2021 Ford F-150 Raptor is a desert brawlerSee all photos